achervets/myfind/README.md

 -h: the help option, descriptor

--d: directory to start searching in
+--dir: directory to start searching in

--n: filename to search for, including * wildcard
+--name: filename to search for, including * wildcard

 -r: recurse into subdirectories

 -f: print absolute file path

--g: search file name for a string and print if string is found
+--str: search file name for a string and only print filename if string is found

+-a: include all hidden directories in the search as well